micahjon/micahjon.github.io/_posts/2016-03-18-removing-wrapping-p-paragraph-tags-around-images-wordpress.md

 ---
 title:
-  One Regex to Rule them all&#58; Removing wrapping &lt;p&gt; tags around images in WordPress while preserving links
+  "One Regex to Rule them all: Removing wrapping <p> tags around images in WordPress while preserving links"
 date: 2016-03-18 17:40:00 -04:00
 description: A Wordpress the_content filter that makes styling linked-images sane
 redirect_from: '/removing-wrapping-p-tags-around-images-in-wordpress/'